saymrwulf/litex-boards/notes.md

-2018-08-28T03:50:00 - Implementing approach from a new paper read last night (litex-boards) 2018-09-11T19:33:00 - Refactor for clarity, might break a few tests though (litex-boards) 2018-09-11T19:36:00 - Implementing approach from a new paper read last night (litex-boards)
+2018-08-28T03:50:00 - Implementing approach from a new paper read last night (litex-boards) 2018-09-11T19:33:00 - Refactor for clarity, might break a few tests though (litex-boards) 2018-09-11T19:36:00 - Implementing approach from a new paper read last night (litex-boards) 2018-09-11T23:44:00 - Implementing approach from a new paper read last night (litex-boards)